AstroMh/Draw2Life/README.md

 - **Gesture drawing doesn’t work after Start/Pause**: ensure Pause switches back to Draw mode (or restrict drawing to when not running).

 ---

+## More soon

+There will be more updates and ideas coming to this project, soon (I hope)!